House Youth

 To be successful, we need business, philanthropy, people with lived experience, and government to work in concert as a regional team—and with an equity and social justice focus—to coalesce policy, funding, resources, and services.

 Together with the National Low Income Housing Coalition, we are pushing to increase the federal role in closing the gap of housing needs throughout the country.
-The NLIHC continues to encourage Congress to provide federal leadership and invest in improving housing access across the United States—Their “The Gap” report shows that our country is short 7.3M homes affordable to the average worker.
+The NLIHC continues to encourage Congress to provide federal leadership and invest in improving housing access across the United States—Their “The Gap” report shows that our country is short 7.3M affordable rental homes.

-These types of courageous vision, government leadership, and solid plans are promising and will lead us to bold, collaborative change.
+These types of courageous vision, government leadership, and innovative plans are promising and will lead us to bold, collaborative change.

 protesters